DESY

 • A6.
 Theory and computing:

-Theory projects have a close connection to experimental applications or the development of new methods for characterizing the properties of matter.
-An intense use of numerical techniques, but also a solid understanding of the underlying theory is required.
-Students work on solving the Schrödinger equation for highly excited many-electron systems; the time-dependent Schrödinger equation for dynamical processes; techniques for nonperturbative radiation-matter interactions; quantum-chemical simulations; and the development of algorithms for solving specific photon science and imaging problems.
+Theory projects have a close connection to experimental applications or the development of new methods for characterising the properties of matter.
+An intense use of numerical techniques but also a solid understanding of the underlying theory is required.
+Students work on solving the Schrödinger equation for highly excited many-electron systems, the time-dependent Schrödinger equation for dynamical processes, techniques for nonperturbative radiation-matter interactions, quantum-chemical simulations and the development of algorithms for solving specific photon science and imaging problems.

-The research in the fields B1-B2 is concentrated in the following areas:
+Research in the fields B1-B2 concentrates on the following areas:

--- the experiments ATLAS, CMS at the proton-proton-collider LHC,
+-- Experiments ATLAS, CMS at the proton-proton-collider LHC,

--- the preparations for future experiments in particle physics,
+-- Preparations for future experiments in particle physics,

-Further research areas within Program B offering projects are:
+Further research areas within Programme B offering projects as:

 Program C : Research in Astroparticle Physics:

 We explore high-energy processes in our universe and study messengers from outer space.
-Projects for summer students are offered in the following area of physics analysis, instrument development, and theory of astroparticle physics.
+Projects for summer students are offered in the following areas of physics analysis, instrument development and theory of astroparticle physics:

 • C1.
 Astroparticle physics analysis and observations:

-Physics analysis in the context of gamma-ray observatories like CTA, H.E.S.S., MAGIC, and VERITAS, the IceCube neutrino observatory, optical and UV telescopes, and future detectors for high-energy astrophysics.
-Projects include analysis of data taken with the listed observatories, algorithm development, transient detection methods, and activities in advanced computing and on machine learning techniques.
+Physics analysis in the context of gamma-ray observatories like CTA, H.E.S.S., MAGIC and VERITAS, the IceCube neutrino observatory, optical and UV telescopes and future detectors for high-energy astrophysics.
+Projects include analysis of data taken with the listed observatories, algorithm development, transient detection methods and activities in advanced computing and machine learning techniques.

 Students are offered participation in research projects related to the modeling of astrophysical phenomena and interpretation of information from multiple high-energy messengers.
-Studies include the theoretical treatment of particle acceleration, high velocity outflows and turbulences, and gravitational waves.
+Studies include the theoretical treatment of particle acceleration, high velocity outflows and turbulences as well as gravitational waves.

-please mark for which program categories you wish to apply (up to three choices).
+Please mark for which programme categories you wish to apply (up to three choices).
 Examples:

 Please take note:

-- Since the number of available places are very different in the subcatagories, it may not be possible to assign a project in your first-choice topic.
+- Since the number of available spots differ among the subcatagories, it may not be possible to assign you a project within your first-choice topic.